What Sunscreen Is Safe to Use? 11 Sunscreen Ingredients to Avoid

 - Oxybenzone can react with chlorine, producing hazardous by-products that can concentrate in swimming pools and hot tubs—if you’ve ever seen the oily substance floating on top of bodies of water, then you know what we mean.

-- Just one drop of oxybenzone in a six-and-half Olympic-sized pool of water is enough to damage coral reef.
+- Just one drop of oxybenzone in a six-and-half Olympic-sized pool of water is enough to damage coral reefs.

 To recap, oxybenzone belongs nowhere near safe sunscreen formulas because once it’s absorbed through the skin, it can lead to hormonal imbalance, reproductive harm, skin reactions, photoallergies, and might even be linked to breast cancer.
 On top of that, when it washes off our bodies and, travels into water, it causes devastating harm to delicate ecosystems—and potentially children swimming in the pool.

-This chemical is included with oxybenzone as a “UV filter with higher toxicity concerns” in Environmental Working Group (EWG)’s Guide to Sunscreens—a guide that rates the hazards and efficacy of sunscreens since the FDA has not.
+Octinoxate is a UV filter that can be absorbed into the skin.
+This chemical is included with oxybenzone as a “UV filter with higher toxicity concerns” in Environmental Working Group (EWG)’s Guide to Sunscreens—a guide that rates the hazards and efficacy of sunscreens.
 According to their research, octinoxate is also found in mother’s milk, causes hormone-like activity, and leads to thyroid and behavioral alterations.

-Chemical sunscreen works like a sponge; the active ingredients are absorbed by the skin which then convert UV rays to heat.
-Healthy, mineral sunscreen works like a shield; the active ingredients sit on top of the skin and refract the sun’s UV rays (which is why they are also called physical sunscreen).
+Chemical sunscreen works like a sponge; the active ingredients are absorbed by the skin, which then convert UV rays to heat.
+Healthy, mineral sunscreen works like a shield; the active ingredients sit on top of the skin and refract the sun’s UV rays (which is why they are also called physical sunscreens).

-Comparing mineral vs. chemical sunscreen, chemical formulas are much harsher on skin and often trigger allergic reactions—especially to those with sensitive skin types prone to flare-ups.
-Chemical formulas pose health and environmental concerns, but the chemical spray formulas are even more dangerous for multiple reasons:
+When comparing mineral vs. chemical sunscreen, chemical formulas were notably much harsher on the skin and often triggered allergic reactions—especially to those with sensitive skin types prone to flare-ups.
+Chemical formulas also pose health and environmental concerns, but the chemical spray formulas are even more dangerous for multiple reasons:

 Protecting yourself from the sun is imperative, but that doesn’t mean you should have to expose yourself to toxins, risk your personal health, and pollute the environment while you’re at it.
 Shop SPF from Colorescience, made only with natural, safe sunscreen ingredients—and never with any of those nasty, synthetic, hard-to-pronounce chemicals.

-The active ingredients found in our safe sunscreen are derived from two naturally-occurring minerals: zinc oxide and titanium dioxide.
+The active ingredients found in our mineral sunscreens are derived from two naturally occurring minerals: zinc oxide and titanium dioxide.

-- Zinc Oxide – A naturally reflective material, zinc oxide sunscreen is one of the most effective sun protectors available and does an excellent job of blocking out both short and long UVA and UVB rays.
-Its antimicrobial properties help heal wounds more quickly, so it’s incredibly safe to apply to your skin.
+- Zinc Oxide – As a naturally reflective material, zinc oxide sunscreen is one of the most effective sun protectors available.
+It does an excellent job of blocking out both short and long UVA and UVB rays.
+Its antimicrobial properties also help heal wounds more quickly, so it’s incredibly safe to apply to your skin.

-It’s nearly invisible to the naked eye—meaning it won’t make you look chalky when applied—and it’s non-comedogenic, so you don’t need to worry about clogging pores like those other greasy formulas tend to do.
+Our unique formula is nearly invisible to the naked eye—meaning it won’t make you look chalky when applied—and it’s non-comedogenic, so you don’t need to worry about clogging pores like those other greasy sunscreens tend to do.